 “Every institution needs to step up.
 We’re facing an existential crisis as humanity but we’re asking UBC to step up because it always makes sense to organize within your own community,” said Nosek.

 Substantiating this argument was George Hoberg, professor of environmental and natural resource policy.

 “If we’re going to make more progress addressing climate change, you need to rise up in the same way American youth are rising up about guns.
 Unless that happens, it’s hard to see how politicians are going to start taking climate change as seriously as they need to,” said Hoberg.

 “The only thing at the end of the day that’s going to change is if politicians believe that voters want climate action, and right now they think voters are indifferent, and so they don’t do anything about it.”

-This article has been updated correct the spelling of Grace Nosek’s name.
-The Ubyssey regrets this error.
+This article has been updated correct the spelling of Grace Nosek’s and Liam Orme’s names.
+The Ubyssey regrets these errors.